Agenda

 Speaker(s):

-, Marketing Manager, GO - School for Information
+, Director, GO - School for Information

 Description: During the last few years, libraries have learned that they definitely need more skills and partners to promote their econtent as well as their other programs and services.
 Our speaker shares insights, learnings, and tips as well as examples of libraries doing innovative things in their communities.